 You will adore these dark chocolate lava cakes with slightly nuttiness.
 In only 20 minutes you will have 4 small lava cakes ready to serve to your family and friends.
 So let’s make this deliciously decadent gluten-free chocolate lava cakes.

-The chocolate is the star of this recipe so be sure to use high quality dark chocolate with at least 60% cocoa solids.
-Use any brand you trust and usually use in your chocolate desserts.
+The chocolate is the star of this recipe so be sure to use quality dark chocolate with at least 60% cocoa solids.
+Use any brand you trust and usually use in your chocolate cookies and cakes.

-We choose to use a mix of rice and hazelnut flours which is a nice combination with rice being light and hazelnut flour dense and nutty.
-For binding everything togehter we used 2 eggs and 1 egg yolks.
+We love the mix of RICE and HAZELNUT FLOURS which is a nice combination with rice being light and hazelnut flour nutty and dense.
+For binding everything together we used 2 eggs and 1 egg yolks.
 We added also some vanilla extract to make more flavourful.